williamgilpin/howto/osx_bugs.md

 ## Completely delete a program and its remnants from your computer

-Use the application's onw uninstaller if at all possible
++ Use the application's own uninstaller, if at all possible

-Delete it from /Users/william/Applications
++ Delete all related files from /Users/william/Applications
-Delete it from /Users/william/ApplicationData
++ Delete it from /Users/william/ApplicationData
-Delete the plist files from LaunchAgents and LaunchDaements (Important! see below)
++ Delete the plist files from LaunchAgents and LaunchDaements (Important! see below)

 Here is an example for uninstalling KeyAccess (from [UT Austin](https://www.uta.edu/oit/cs/software/sassafras/keyaccess-62-mac/uninstall.php))